Banayah/30-Days-of-React/README.md

+# 30 Days of React Projects

+This guide is designed to take you from a beginner to an advanced React developer over the course of 30 days.
+Each day you'll build a project of increasing complexity to reinforce your React skills.

-Beginner Projects (Days 1-10)
+## Beginner Projects (Days 1-10)

-Day 1: Hello World with React
+### Day 1: Hello World with React
-Start with setting up your first React app using create-react-app and displaying "Hello World."
+- Set up your first React app using `create-react-app`.
+- Display "Hello World" on the screen.

-Day 2: Counter App
+### Day 2: Counter App
-Build a basic counter app where users can increment and decrement a number.
+- Build a basic counter app where users can increment and decrement a number.

-Day 3: To-Do List
+### Day 3: To-Do List
-Create a simple to-do list where users can add, remove, and mark tasks as complete.
+- Create a simple to-do list where users can add, remove, and mark tasks as complete.

-Day 4: Styling with CSS in React
+### Day 4: Styling with CSS in React
-Learn how to style your React components using CSS and inline styles.
+- Learn how to style your React components using CSS and inline styles.

-Day 5: Weather App
+### Day 5: Weather App
-Create a weather app that fetches data from an API like OpenWeather and displays the current weather.
+- Build a weather app that fetches data from an API like OpenWeather and displays the current weather.

-Day 6: Calculator App
+### Day 6: Calculator App
-Build a simple calculator with basic operations (addition, subtraction, multiplication, division).
+- Build a simple calculator with basic operations (addition, subtraction, multiplication, division).

-Day 7: Quiz App
+### Day 7: Quiz App
-Create a quiz app that displays questions with multiple-choice answers.
+- Create a quiz app that displays questions with multiple-choice answers.
 Track the score at the end.

-Day 8: Memory Game
+### Day 8: Memory Game
-Implement a memory card matching game.
-This project will help you work with state and conditionally render components​ ALTCAMPUS
+- Implement a memory card matching game.
+This project will help you work with state and conditionally render components.
-.

-Day 9: Personal Blog
+### Day 9: Personal Blog
-Build a simple blog where you can create, read, and delete blog posts​ MINDMAJIX
+- Build a simple blog where you can create, read, and delete blog posts.
-.

-Day 10: Basic Portfolio Page
+### Day 10: Basic Portfolio Page
-Design a personal portfolio page where users can learn more about your projects and skills.
+- Design a personal portfolio page where users can learn more about your projects and skills.

-Intermediate Projects (Days 11-20)
+## Intermediate Projects (Days 11-20)

-Day 11: Shopping Cart
+### Day 11: Shopping Cart
-Build a shopping cart app where users can add, remove, and sort items.
-Use localStorage to persist the cart data​ ALTCAMPUS
+- Build a shopping cart app where users can add, remove, and sort items.
+Use localStorage to persist the cart data.
-.

-Day 12: User Registration Form
+### Day 12: User Registration Form
-Create a form to register new users.
+- Create a form to register new users.
 Handle form validation and submission.

-Day 13: Blog with CRUD Operations
-Build a more advanced blog where users can create, read, update, and delete posts.

-Day 14: Movie Search App
-Use an API like TMDB to fetch movie details and display them dynamically in your app.

-Day 15: Music Player
-Create a basic music player that allows users to play, pause, and skip through tracks​ MINDMAJIX
-.

-Day 16: Markdown Previewer
-Build an app that converts markdown text into HTML and displays the result live.

-Day 17: Expense Tracker
-Create a simple app to track personal expenses, including income and expenditure management.

-Day 18: Recipe Finder
-Use a public API like Spoonacular to fetch and display recipe data based on user input.

-Day 19: Instagram Clone
-Build a simplified Instagram clone where users can upload photos and view others’ posts​ ALTCAMPUS
-​
-MINDMAJIX
-.

-Day 20: Notes App
-A note-taking app with functionality to create, edit, and delete notes, and persist them using localStorage.

-Advanced Projects (Days 21-30)
-Day 21: Todo App with Authentication
-Extend your previous to-do list app by adding authentication using Firebase or Auth0.

-Day 22: Chat Application
-Create a real-time chat app using WebSockets or Firebase, where users can send and receive messages instantly.

-Day 23: E-Commerce App
-Build an e-commerce site with product listings, a shopping cart, and order functionality.
-Use state management like Redux for global state​
-MINDMAJIX
-.

-Day 24: Social Media App
-Implement a social media app with features like user authentication, profiles, posts, and likes​ MINDMAJIX
-.

-Day 25: Task Management App (Trello Clone)
-Clone a simplified version of Trello, allowing users to create boards, lists, and cards to organize tasks.

-Day 26: Music Streaming App
-Create a music streaming app that allows users to play tracks, create playlists, and search for songs​ MINDMAJIX
-.

-Day 27: News App
-Build an app that fetches the latest news from an API like NewsAPI and displays it with filters for different topics.

-Day 28: Video Streaming App
-Implement a Netflix-style app with React, showing a list of videos and enabling users to play them​ ALTCAMPUS
-.

-Day 29: Real-Time Collaboration App
-Create an app that allows multiple users to edit documents in real-time, similar to Google Docs.

-Day 30: Full-Stack Blog (MERN Stack)
-For the final project, build a full-stack application (MongoDB, Express, React, Node.js) where users can log in, post articles, and comment on them.
+### Day 13: Blog with CRUD Operations
+- Build a more advanced blog where users can create, read, update, and delete posts.

+### Day 14: Movie Search App
+- Use an API like TMDB to fetch movie details and display them dynamically in your app.

+### Day 15: Music Player
+- Create a basic music player that allows users to play, pause, and skip through tracks.

+### Day 16: Markdown Previewer
+- Build an app that converts markdown text into HTML and displays the result live.

+### Day 17: Expense Tracker
+- Create a simple app to track personal expenses, including income and expenditure management.

+### Day 18: Recipe Finder
+- Use a public API like Spoonacular to fetch and display recipe data based on user input.

+### Day 19: Instagram Clone
+- Build a simplified Instagram clone where users can upload photos and view others' posts.

+### Day 20: Notes App
+- A note-taking app with functionality to create, edit, and delete notes, and persist them using localStorage.

+## Advanced Projects (Days 21-30)

+### Day 21: Todo App with Authentication
+- Extend your previous to-do list app by adding authentication using Firebase or Auth0.

+### Day 22: Chat Application
+- Create a real-time chat app using WebSockets or Firebase, where users can send and receive messages instantly.

+### Day 23: E-Commerce App
+- Build an e-commerce site with product listings, a shopping cart, and order functionality.
+Use state management like Redux for global state.

+### Day 24: Social Media App
+- Implement a social media app with features like user authentication, profiles, posts, and likes.

+### Day 25: Task Management App (Trello Clone)
+- Clone a simplified version of Trello, allowing users to create boards, lists, and cards to organize tasks.

+### Day 26: Music Streaming App
+- Create a music streaming app that allows users to play tracks, create playlists, and search for songs.

+### Day 27: News App
+- Build an app that fetches the latest news from an API like NewsAPI and displays it with filters for different topics.

+### Day 28: Video Streaming App
+- Implement a Netflix-style app with React, showing a list of videos and enabling users to play them.

+### Day 29: Real-Time Collaboration App
+- Create an app that allows multiple users to edit documents in real-time, similar to Google Docs.

+### Day 30: Full-Stack Blog (MERN Stack)
+- For the final project, build a full-stack application (MongoDB, Express, React, Node.js) where users can log in, post articles, and comment on them.

+---

+## Learning Resources

+- **MindMajix** offers a list of great beginner to advanced React projects to help you grow your skills: [React JS Projects](https://mindmajix.com)&#8203;:contentReference[oaicite:0]{index=0}.
+- **AltCampus** provides a full guide to learning React through projects: [React Projects for Beginners](https://altcampus.io)&#8203;:contentReference[oaicite:1]{index=1}.